-The Timers, Privacy, URI Manipulation and Header Manipulation tabs contain no entries.
 The Advaced tab settings are shown on the screen below:

 7.7.2.
 Server Interworking Profile - Service Provider

 A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
 Select Global Profiles \rightarrow Server Interworking on the left navigation pane and click Add (not shown).